Qoosim/portfolio/README.md

 ### My Portfolio
-> Sell yourself with the skills you have acquired.
+> Sell yourself with the skills that are invoked.